SreevaatsavB/twitter_layoffs/README.md

 # Automated tweets collection

-Tweets about the topic "layoffs" will be collected everyday at 12am IST and will be added to the repository.
+Tweets about the topic "layoffs" will be collected everyday after 12am IST and will be added to the repository.
 This automation is done using Github Actions.

 This repo consists of 3 main files:-
 - requirements.txt :- A file consisting the required packages to be installed in the enviornment.